mirumee/ariadne-website/website/blog/2021-03-19-moving-to-gh-discussions.md

 ---
-title: Ariadne's community is moving to GitHub discussions
+title: Ariadne community is moving to GitHub discussions
 ---

 Hello!